go-beans/go/README.md

 		}
 	}).Register()

+> Dedicate a file a.k.a. _context_ or _configuration_ for beans definitions inside package `init` method.
+This can be a file in a root package with the same name as a package name for services implemented and grouped by this package.
+One can reuse configured and ready-to-go services in different parts of application by for importing package where needed and injecting beans.

 Actual instantiation is lazy and happens (once for default, singleton scope) when calling the provider method

 	// somewhere inside factory method